-Years ago, I experienced first-hand the value of 1-2-3 decision-making.
-The general manager of one of our companies had done analysis that showed that expenses for repair and maintenance of our trucks had been rising steadily to the point that it made more sense to buy new trucks than to keep throwing money into older ones.
+Years ago, I experienced first-hand the value of decision-making.
+The general manager of one of our companies had done an analysis that showed that expenses for repair and maintenance of our trucks had been rising steadily to the point that it made more sense to buy new trucks than to keep throwing money into older ones.

 We were just starting to apply the 1-2-3 approach to decision-making and he asked: “How about we pull the drivers and crew members together to discuss buying new trucks?”
 I said: “Sure, why not?”

-So we met with the drivers and crew members, told them what we were thinking and asked them to do the research and to spec out new equipment, which they readily agreed to do.
+So we met with the drivers and crew members, told them what we were thinking, and asked them to do the research and to spec out new equipment, which they readily agreed to do.

 Since the drivers and crew members made those recommendations, their attitudes were: “Wouldn’t anyone make that same decision”?

-Now, you know what would have happened if I, or our general manager had decided to leave out the radios to save money.
+Now, you know what would have happened if I or our general manager had decided to leave out the radios to save money.

 We would most likely still be hearing about their displeasure with a decision that impacted them without discussing it with them!